QuarkNerd/blog/tferguson/_posts/2016-03-03-modularizing-client-side-dependencies-with-jspm.md

 Despite the various moving parts in the jspm workflow one of its big advantages over tools that have tried to solve similar problems in the past (e.g. RequireJS for loading dependencies) is its ease of use.
 In order to do this aspect of jspm justice I will begin each section with an “In a Nutshell” aside which shows you how we achieve the task at hand.
 The rest of the section will discuss and attempt to understand what we just did.

-The complete code for this post can be found [here](https://github.com/tylerferguson/jspm-setup-example).
+The complete code for this post can be found on [github](https://github.com/tylerferguson/jspm-setup-example).

 ## Installing jspm and Setup
 Assume we are currently in a blank project directory (e.g. ‘/jspm-setup-example’).